twesterhout/2022_microsoft_ionq_challenge/README.md

 High-dimensional optimization problems with exponentially large search space lie in the foundation of many yet unresolved scientific problems or pressing issues that the world society is currently facing.
-During the MIT iQuHACK 2022 hackaton, we developed the *Opti-maze* game aimed at increasing awareness of complexity of such problems.
+During the MIT iQuHACK 2022 hackathon, we developed the *Opti-maze* game aimed at increasing awareness of complexity of such problems.
 In this game, a player either competes with or is being assisted by the Quantum Approximate Optimization Algorithm which can run on a near-term noisy quantum device.
 The game showcases (1) how quantum